Sanvordekar Wada: Family traditions

-The family has celebrated the nine-day Navratri festival dedicated to Durga for what is believed to be 300 years.
+The family has celebrated the nine-day Navaratri festival dedicated to Durga for what is believed to be 300 years.
 Branches of the family rotate responsibility for conducting the festival, with each branch taking its turn, with some turns coming every 32, 45, or 48 years.
 If a branch cannot fulfil its duties, another member assumes the role and bears the cost.
 During Navratri, a unique ritual is held where the feet of five unmarried girls (Kanyas) are washed, and they are honoured symbolically as "living goddesses".
 Other rituals include the Maha Panchamis and the Sav Pitha Amasya, which honour the ancestors.

-The mansion also hosts the village’s first Ganesh puja, after which neighbouring households hold their own ceremonies.
-The Sadashiv clan is responsible for the swimmers and the immersion of the Ganesh idol, while the Minba clan oversees the artistic aspects of the celebration.
+The family notably comes together for Ganesh Chaturthi.
+The mansion hosts the village’s first Ganesh puja, after which neighbouring households hold their own ceremonies.
+The Sadashiv clan is responsible for the swimmers and the visarjan (immersion of the Ganesh idol), while the Minba clan oversees the artistic decorations during the celebration.
 The idol is described as "modestly small" but is taken to the river with musical accompaniment, such as the ghumot.

-The family notably comes together for Ganesh Chaturthi.

-Women are considered the "holders and repositories of culture".
-Women who marry into the family, such as Vanita (née Timblo) Sanvordekar in 1986, are noted as being supported and nurtured by the joint family structure.
-They continue to attend Wada events, and their children may enrol in the family’s former school.
+Women who marry into the family are noted as being supported and nurtured by the joint family structure.
+They continue to attend Wada events, and their children may enroll in the family’s former school.
 In the past, the family operated its own school, ensuring a high standard of education, and would even host the children of daughters who had married and moved to areas without proper schools.
 Family members have pursued careers as doctors, lawyers, architects, engineers, historians, archaeologists, artists, hoteliers, airline pilots, and army and navy personnel.
 Alumni include Wing Commander Vishwanath Sanvordekar in the Indian Air Force and Professor J. V. Naik, former Head of the History Department at the University of Mumbai.

 The mansion offers hospitality throughout the year, serving traditional snacks, which were historically sent as "care packages" to family members living away, such as in Baroda.
 These include dhokla, fafda, jalebi, chevdo and chakli.
 A family cook, known as Pandhari Mama or Pandhari Uncle, was a long-standing tradition.
 Visitors unable to stay for the full event may take food home, a practice that continues today.